dendronhq/dendron-site/vault/dendron.topic.templates.md

 ## Summary

-Templates are notes with pre-outlined content meant for reuse.
+{{fm.desc}}
 Templates can either be inserted into an open note with `Dendron: Insert Note`, or automatically applied at note creation with [[dendron://dendron.dendron-site/dendron.topic.schema]].
 These are meant to reduce friction in the creation of new content, providing standardized outlines to your notes.

 ## Features